Danbury Municipal Airport

 Danbury Municipal Airport (IATA: DXR, ICAO: KDXR, FAA LID: DXR) is a public use general aviation and commercial airport located three miles (5 km) southwest of the central business district of Danbury, in Fairfield County, Connecticut, United States.
-The airport opened in 1930.
-It is currently run by the City of Danbury under the management of Michael Safranek.
-It is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2017–2021, in which it is categorized as a regional reliever airport facility.
+The airport became operational in 1930.
+The airport became operational in 1930 and has been administered by the City of Danbury, currently under the management of Michael Safranek.
+Additionally, the airport is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2017–2021, in which it is categorized as a regional reliever airport facility.

-The Reliant Air building burned down on the evening of September 12, 2007.
+On the evening of September 12, 2007, the Reliant Air building was destroyed by fire.
 The hangar was located on the northeast side of the airport.
-It has since been rebuilt and Reliant Air continues in business.
+However, the company's property has since been rebuilt, and Reliant Air continues its business activities.

 History

-In 1928, local pilots purchased a 60-acre tract near the Danbury Fairgrounds, known as Tucker's Field.
+In 1928, local pilots purchased a 60-acre tract near the Danbury Fair, which was then also known as Tucker's Field.
 This property was leased to the town in 1930 and became the Danbury Municipal Airport.

+In May 2025, the airport's administrator, Safranek, proposed to the Danbury City Council to officially rename Wallingford Road, where WestConn Aviation is located, to Sadler Way in remembrance of the Sadler family’s contributions to the airport.